 Congratulations to Nathan J. Rebello and Haley K. Beech on their joint theory-experimental paper in ACS Macro Letters, an update to the famous Flory-Rehner equation for topological defects!
-Check it here!

-Congratulations to Haley K. Beech and the MONET team on their publication to Chemical Reviews titled “Molecular Characterization of Polymer Networks
+Congratulations to Haley K. Beech and the MONET team on their publication to the prestigious journal Chemical Reviews, titled Molecular Characterization of Polymer Networks

-Congratulations to Ameya Rao for winning the 1st prize at the 2021 APS DPOLY poster competition for his work titled: “Role of Chain Walking and Hopping on Anomalous Self-Diffusion in Linear Associative Polymers”!
+Congratulations to Ameya Rao for winning the 1st prize at the 2021 APS DPOLY poster competition for his work titled Role of Chain Walking and Hopping on Anomalous Self-Diffusion in Linear Associative Polymers!

 Congrats to Dr. Tzyy-Shyang Lin for being nominated as a Padden Award finalist at the upcoming APS March Meeting!
 Check out his abstract here.